marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/exploring-dependency-injection-in-dotnet.md

     4. <a href="/articles/exploring-dependency-injection-in-dotnet#manipulating-the-service-collection">Manipulating the service collection</a>
     5. <a href="/articles/exploring-dependency-injection-in-dotnet#service-lifetimes">Service lifetimes</a>
 4. <a href="/articles/exploring-dependency-injection-in-dotnet#serviceprovider">ServiceProvider</a>
+    1. <a href="/articles/exploring-dependency-injection-in-dotnet#resolving-an-instance-of-a-service">Resolving an instance of a service</a>
-    1. <a href="/articles/exploring-dependency-injection-in-dotnet#resolving-all-instances-of-a-service-type">Resolving all instances of a service type</a>
+    2. <a href="/articles/exploring-dependency-injection-in-dotnet#resolving-all-instances-of-a-service-type">Resolving all instances of a service type</a>
-    2. <a href="/articles/exploring-dependency-injection-in-dotnet#disposing-services">Disposing services</a>
+    3. <a href="/articles/exploring-dependency-injection-in-dotnet#disposing-services">Disposing services</a>
     4. <a href="/articles/exploring-dependency-injection-in-dotnet#service-scopes">Service scopes</a>
     5. <a href="/articles/exploring-dependency-injection-in-dotnet#keyed-services">Keyed services</a>
 5. <a href="/articles/